 You’re probably not being shown all of the details about the situation, or you may not be thinking completely clearly at this time, so it’s best to wait.

-Something I’ve noticed is that the 2 weeks between eclipses (the eclipse cycle) is a bit of a “Twilight Zone.”
-Things suddenly veer off into an unexpected direction, only to course correct after the second (or last) eclipse.
+Something I’ve noticed is that the 2-4 weeks between eclipses (the eclipse cycle) is a bit of a “Twilight Zone.”
+Things suddenly veer off into an unexpected direction, only to course correct after the last eclipse.

-You’re not truly out of the woods until after the Annular Solar Eclipse on February 26 (there are 2-3 eclipses in a cycle).
+You’re not truly out of the woods until after all the eclipses in the cycle are complete.

 One of the most important things to check about an eclipse is to see if it’s visible where you are at the time that it happens.
 Where it’s visible, its effects are more pronounced.

-The Lunar eclipse is visible in Europe, most of Asia, Africa and most of North America.
+The Partial Lunar eclipse is visible in parts of Europe, Asia, Australia, Africa, North America, South America.

 So the next time someone tells you to do something important on an eclipse, send them this link so that they can learn another perspective and make an informed decision.
 You could be doing them a huge favor!